Best Web Hosting (UK) in 2020

 Works simpler than the name sounds.

-Now, they’ve made a customized setup, shown above.
+Now, they’ve made a customized setup.
 The home screen’s stylish and miles more interactive.

 Welcome to a home screen that’s more welcoming than c-panel.
 Average non-techie user FTW.